nhsconnect/integration-adaptors/pipeline/README.md

 - SPINE_ORG_CODE: The organisation code for the Spine instance that your MHS is communicating with.
 E.g `YES`
 - SPINEROUTELOOKUP_SERVICE_LDAP_URL: The URL the Spine Route Lookup service should use to communicate with SDS. e.g. `ldaps://example.com`
+- SPINEROUTELOOKUP_SERVICE_SEARCH_BASE: The LDAP location the Spine Route Lookup service should use as the base of its searches when querying SDS. e.g. `ou=services,o=nhs`.
+This value should not contain whitespace.
 - SPINEROUTELOOKUP_SERVICE_DISABLE_TLS: An optional flag.
 If set to exactly `True`, TLS will be disabled for SDS requests.